arjun-1300/commclassroomOP/README.md

 * Arjun is here
-* And he learning git with Kunals
+* And he learning git with Kunal
+* Ajay joined with Arjun to learn about github